SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 == Key Features ==

 = Use-Friendly Interface =
 * **Tabbed Settings Page:**  The interface is clean and uncluttered.
-All plugin settings are organized into five clear, easy-to-navigate tabs: Main Settings, Social Media, Schema, XML Sitemaps, and Migration.
+All plugin settings are organized into six clear, easy-to-navigate tabs: Main Settings, Social Media, Schema, XML Sitemaps, Integrations, and Migration.
 * **Helpful Tooltips:**  You will find guidance on different options throughout the settings page.
 * **Easy to Use Editor Interface:** Manage SEO tags with a clean and straightforward metabox in the post editor.
  * **Search Results Snippet Preview:** See a live preview of how your content may look in Google search results.